igwgames/nes-starter-kit/guide/section_3/adding_a_second_map.md

 section, so don't fret if it won't compile, and complains about map locations.
 I'm going to paste it in-line, then explain a few of the finer points in more detail.

-FIXME: Copy these comments back into the code
 ```c
 case SPRITE_TYPE_WARP_DOOR: